D3V-S4NJ4Y/Fraud-Management-System/README.md

-# Odisha Police Cyber Fraud Victim Support & Tracking System
+# India Cyber Fraud Victim Support & Tracking System

-A comprehensive, citizen-centric digital platform to provide end-to-end tracking of complaints, FIRs, and refund processes for victims of cyber fraud in Odisha.
+A comprehensive, citizen-centric digital platform to provide end-to-end tracking of complaints, FIRs, and refund processes for victims of cyber fraud across India.

 ## 🚀 Features